redooor/redminportal/README.md

 # RedminPortal by Redooor

-A Laravel 4 package as a backend administrating tool for Content Management and Ecommerce sites.
+A Laravel 4 package as a **backend** administrating tool for Content Management and Ecommerce sites.
 Gives you ability to add, edit and remove category, product, promotions and many more.
 Provides User Interface for administrating users and groups (via Cartalyst Sentry).

 # Important note

-If you're upgrading to version 0.1.4 or latest master, please refer to the [Upgrade Guide](#upgrade-guide).
+If you're upgrading from version 0.1.3 or below, please refer to the [Upgrade Guide](#upgrade-guide).

 # Models and Features